I Maed a Gam3 w1th Z0mb1es 1n It!!!1: Development and release

-I Maed A Gam3 W1th Z0mb1es 1n It!!!1 was developed by James Silva using the Microsoft XNA tool.
-Development lasted two weeks.
-As a teenager, Silva learned how to make games by taking Visual Basic class in community college.
-He continued making DirectX games in VB6 until XNA launched.
+I Maed a Gam3 w1th Z0mb1es 1n It!!!1 was developed by James Silva using the Microsoft XNA tool.
+As a teenager, Silva learned how to make games by taking a Visual Basic class in community college.
+He continued making DirectX games in Visual Basic 6 until XNA launched.
 Silva then switched to the C# programming language.
-When Silva learned of the $1 price point for Xbox Live indie games, it inspired him to make "a $1 experience that delivers."
-In an interview with the DigitalSpy, Silva stated that he wasn’t anticipating the game to be as successful as it was, and that he was "half-expecting it to fail for being too stupid of a game, but I think the exact opposite thing happened."
+When he learned of the $1 price point for Xbox Live indie games, it inspired him to make "a $1 experience that delivers."
+The development spanned two weeks.
+In an interview with DigitalSpy, Silva stated that he was not anticipating it to be as successful as it was, and he was "half-expecting it to fail for being too stupid of a game, but I think the exact opposite thing happened."

-I Maed A Gam3 W1th Z0mb1es 1n It!!!1 was released on August 16, 2009, for the Xbox 360.
-The developer made the game's song available for download on its website soon after.
-A version for the Windows Phone, entitled Z0MB1ES!!1 (on teh ph0ne) [sic] was released in 2012.
+I Maed a Gam3 w1th Z0mb1es 1n It!!!1 was released on August 16, 2009, for the Xbox 360.
+The developer made its song available for download on its website soon after.
+A version for the Windows Phone, entitled Z0MB1ES!!1 (on teh ph0ne) [sic] was released in 2011.
 In 2014, a spiritual successor titled TIME VIKING!!!!!ANDSPACERAPTOR [sic] was released for the Xbox 360.
 A re-release of the original game was published to Steam in November 2021 and the Xbox Store in October 2022.